NyxIsBad/hijiri.dev-urara/urara/site-index/akguides/guild-instances/+page.svelte.md

 ### Cole

-Cole is at `62, 33`.
+Now, start looking for Cole in the new area unlocked.
 Once again, if the orb he's in is not green, just go back and get the right color.

 ![5-6](https://i.imgur.com/C7Kp53a.png)